-The semester is 15 weeks long: 12 weeks of classes, 1 orientation week, 1 weeklong midterm break, 1 exam week.
-Courses consist of 2 classes of 1 hour 30 minutes sine tempore each, for a total of 36 hours.
-The remaining 4 hours can be scheduled at the professors' discretion (field trips, conferences, VIULecture, final seminar to allow students present their research papers etc.).
-Classes in one course are usually held on a Monday-Wednesday or Tuesday-Thursday schedule.
+Each course has 2 classes per week (1 hour 30 minutes sine tempore each), for a total of 36 hours.
+The remaining 4 hours can be scheduled at the professors' discretion (field trips, conferences, VIULectures, final seminar to allow students present their research papers etc.).
+Courses are usually arranged on a Monday-Wednesday or Tuesday-Thursday schedule.
 Site visits and field trips will be scheduled on Fridays.